-The most recent stock assessment for arrowtooth flounder off the US West Coast was the 2007 assessment by Kaplan and Helser (2007), for which the current assessment is an update.
+The most recent full stock assessment for Arrowtooth Flounder off the US West Coast was the 2007 assessment by Kaplan and Helser (2007), for which the current assessment is an update.
 The structure and data elements for that assessment will be described below in the section Description of the base model and general model specifications, where we provide details of the current update assessment model.

-The only other stock assessment for arrowtooth flounder off the US West Coast was Rickey (1993), which compiled available information regarding the stock and its biological traits and conducted an equilibrium analysis to derive yield-per-recruit estimates and fishing rate targets (e.g., $F{0.1}$ and $F{35\%}$).
-That assessment did not develop estimated biomass trajectories or evaluate stock status.
+There have been two other stock assessments for Arrowtooth Flounder off the US West Coast.
+One, Rickey (1993), compiled available information regarding the stock and its biological traits and conducted an equilibrium analysis to derive yield-per-recruit estimates and fishing rate targets (e.g., $F{0.1}$ and $F{35\%}$).
+That assessment did not estimate biomass trajectories or evaluate stock status.
+The other assessment, Cope (2015), was a data moderate assessment that used catch series and biomass indices but no compositional data and the model had a greatly simplified structure (e.g., no recruitment deviations and selection curves were taken from the 2007 assessment).
+The assessment attempted three different approaches to estimation: maximum likelihood estimation, Markov chain Monte Carlo, and Extended Simple Stock Synthesis (XSSS, Cope et al. 2013).
+The last two approaches are fully Bayesian.
+The assessment was not accepted by the PFMC's Scientific and Statistical Committee for technical reasons.
+The SSC minutes state